filthy-cow/PNGTuber-PlusPlus/README.md

 ##Per kaiakairos (original author)
 This is a Godot 4.1.2 stable project.
 Not sure if everything will work in future version.
-Per kaiakairos (original author): "This code is very bad so be warned this is a SLOP project"
+This code is very bad so be warned this is a SLOP project

 ## Per filthy-cow (developer of this fork)
 The purpose of this fork is to add some Quality of Life features on top of the original!
 I'll do my best to keep a list of notable changes here!